PierPompilii/PierPompilii/README.md

 - 👋 Hi, I’m Pier Bruno Pompilii
 - 👀  I’m a Junior Data Scientist/Biologist
-- 🌱 Data Scientist with a strong biology, machine learning, and data analysis background.
-  Originally trained as a biologist with extensive experience in cell culture, cytotoxicity assays, and biocompatibility testing, I transitioned into data science to apply my analytical skills to solve complex problems.
+- 🌱 Data Scientist with a strong data science and machine learning foundation.
+Proficient in Python, SQL, and cloud platforms, with hands-on experience in AWS and Spark.
+I transitioned from a career in biology to data science, leveraging my analytical expertise to build and optimize machine learning models, manage large datasets, and extract actionable insights.
+I work well across technical and non-technical teams to deliver data-driven solutions for complex problems.
 - 💞️ I’m Seeking opportunities to apply my ML/data skills in challenging environments.
 - 📫 How to reach me pompiliipier@gmail.com or LinkedIn